 - Once smooth and supple, transfer to a greased bowl, cover with a damp towel or cling wrap and leave to rest for about 15 minutes.

 - Once the 15 minutes is up, turn the dough out onto a floured work surface and roll out into about an 9 x 14 inch rectangle.
-You can stretch the corners out a bit with your hands as you go to help make the rectangle shape or use a pizza cutter to cut it into a perfect rectangle if that's easier.
+Stretch the corners out a bit with your hands as you go to help make the rectangle shape.
 Be sure to add back the bits of dough you cut off into the middle and roll it a bit more to incorporate them and save waste.

 - Spread the cooled strawberry filling evenly over the dough then roll up tightly starting along the long edge.